-The following factors guided the preparation of the Authority's 2018 Budget:
+The following factors guided the preparation of the Authority's 2019 Budget:

-- Property tax revenues were based on a rolled back millage rate of .2140 mills.
-The 2018 Budget was based on "net" tax levy revenues of \$31.1 million after factoring out estimated captured tax revenues from tax abatement programs and adding in an anticipated reimbursement for Personal Property Taxes from the State.
-This represents a 4.1 percent increase from the 2017 original budget. - Fees and charges rates were held stable.
-Increases in grant revenues is expected to finance three specific projects. - Increase spending in capital equipment and major maintenance, several new administrative positions, as well as 2017 updates to the 2016-2020 Five-Year Capital Project Plan.
+- Property tax revenues were based on a rolled back millage rate of .2129 mills.
+The 2019 Budget was based on "net" tax levy revenues of \$31.8 million after factoring out estimated captured tax revenues from tax abatement programs and adding in an anticipated reimbursement for Personal Property Taxes from the State.
+This represents a 2.2 percent increase from the 2018 original budget. - Fees and charges rates were held stable.
+Increases in grant revenues is expected to finance three specific projects. - Capital equipment and major maintenance were held stable, as well as 2018 updates to the 2016-2020 Five-Year Capital Project Plan.